Street Style Snaps at TSL (March 2021)

 Brenda’s printed hair ribbon stood out from the rest of her all-white outfit.
 The print and material remind us of the scrunchie Lisa from BLACKPINK wore around her wrist as a bracelet.
 While Lisa’s Claudia scrunchie from Hermès costs $340, Brenda’s cheap-yet-chic Daiso buy shows us that you don’t need to spend a bomb to be fashionable.

-2. Shash Yoga (@shashneetha), Video producer
+2. Shash Yoga (@shashneetha), Assistant video producer

 Shash thinks that “matching clothes and accessories are adorable”, and her matching top and earrings were exactly what drew us to her outfit.
 Turns out, she upcycled one of her old dresses to bring this look to life.
 When asked how she made the earrings, Shash revealed that she bunched up the scrap fabric and utilised her mother’s DIY earring kit.